I've heard about antibody testing for COVID-19. What is antibody testing? Is it the same as testing to diagnose

-Access to either test depends on where you live, test availability and whether you're viewed as eligible.
-In the U.S., collaborative efforts to make more tests available are ongoing.
-The nationwide goal is to test more people as more tests become available.
+Access to either test can depend on where you live, test availability and whether you're viewed as eligible.

 How can diagnostic and antibody testing help reduce the spread of COVID-19?

 With COVID-19 diagnostic testing, people who test positive and have symptoms can get care earlier.
-Contacts can be traced and self-isolation or quarantine started sooner to help stop the spread of the virus.
+Self-isolation or quarantine can be started sooner to help stop the spread of the COVID-19 virus.

 But no COVID-19 test is 100% accurate.
 It's possible to test negative yet actually be infected (false-negative result) or to test positive and not be infected (false-positive result).
-So it's vital to continue to follow COVID-19 guidelines from the Centers for Disease Control and Prevention, such as social distancing and wearing a mask when appropriate.
+So it's vital to continue to follow COVID-19 precautions, such as washing hands regularly, avoiding crowds and wearing a mask when appropriate.
 If you feel sick, stay home and away from others.

 William F. Marshall, III M.D.